alecjonas/Forecasting_Walmart_Sales/README.md

 Here is a plot of the raw data, trend, seasonality, and residuals for the CA3 store and Foods3 department sales:
 ![Image](images/ca3_foods3_tsr.png)

 The second and fourth graph is a trend, seasonal, and residual plot.
-I used the seasonality component and the blue trendline from the first and third graph to conduct my analysis.
+I used the seasonality component from these plots and the blue trendline from the first and third graph to conduct my analysis.

 The overarching forecasting was conducted this way:
 * Forecast = Trend + Seasonality

 Since the trendline is a straight line, it can be used to predict the future.
-And then, the seasonality is added in to adjust for the month.
+And then the seasonality is added in to adjust for the month.

 ## Analysis
 Because Walmarts sales are dependent on the departments and the stores (which are influenced by the categories, states, and overall Walmart trends), I spent a lot of time thinking about how I would A) generate a forecast and then B) apply that forecast to the individual level.
 I decided to forecast at a higher level almost immediately because I felt that it would be more volatile to forecast on the individual product level since many items only sparsely sell during the month.
-For all of my analysis I tested my accuracy by predicting February and March 2016 since I had data for these months already.
+For all of my analysis, I tested my accuracy by predicting February and March 2016 since I had data for these months already.
 This allowed me to assess any error and make adjustments.

 My original blueprint was as follows: